 - Facial tissue, paper towels, hand sanitizer

 Preparing a classroom for the first time is both exciting and overwhelming for a new teacher.
-I know!
-I have done it more than once!
-Here are some additional posts I’ve written to help and encourage new teachers!
+I know because I have done it more than once.
+See the rest of the series I’ve written to help and encourage new teachers.

-- Classroom Management Strategies for New Teachers and the New School Year
+- Classroom Management Strategies For New Teachers & the New School Year

 - Teacher Tips For a Successful First Day of School